szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

 ### HLAs

-- All normal thief HLAs are removed except **Assassination**.
+- All normal thief HLAs are removed except **Assassination** and **Use Any Item**.
 - **Shadow Dance**: Allows the shadowdancer to move with agility and grace for 5 rounds, dodging most AoE effects that can be dodged and other aimed effects such as dragon breath, fireballs, lightning bolts, skull traps, and similar effects.
 During this time, the shadowdancer becomes immune to missile attacks, gains +6 Armor Class, +3 Saving Throws, and +4 Movement Rate, and becomes invisible for 3 seconds once each round, disrupting enemy targeting unless they can see through invisibility.
 The ability cannot be dispelled or removed by Breach, though the invisibility can still be removed by True Sight and other effects that dispel invisibility.
 - **Shadebound**: Strengthens the shadowdancer while under the effects of shadow arts.
 Shadow Evade and Shadow Form grant +1 Movement Rate, +10% Magic Resistance, +3% Damage Resistance, and a small chance to retaliate when struck by re-entering Shadow Evade or Shadow Form, dealing magic damage, and stunning the attacker.
 Shadowstep and Shadow Leap grant +1 Movement Rate, +2 Damage, +2 THAC0, and +5% Critical Hit Chance.
 This unlocks Fell Strike.
 - **Fell Strike**: This ability lets the shadowdancer imbue their attacks with energy from the Shadow Deep.
 For 1 round after activation, attacks deal maximum damage.
 For 1 turn, backstabs gain one of three chosen effects.
 During this time, critical hit chance increases by 5%, and against backstab-immune targets, successful hits have a 10% chance to remove that immunity for 10 seconds, once every 5 rounds per target.
 These effects ignore Magic Resistance.
-  - **Veiled Strike**: Each backstab has a 30% chance to render the shadowdancer immediately invisible for 2 rounds and blind the target for 4 rounds if they fail a Save vs. Spell at -4.
+  - **Veiled Strike**: Each backstab has a 30% chance to render the shadowdancer immediately invisible for 2 rounds (double chance if target is already blind) and blind the target for 4 rounds if they fail a Save vs. Spell at -4.
   - **Chilling Strike**: Each backstab deals extra 1d6+1 cold and 1d6+1 magic damage.
 This bonus damage is doubled against blinded targets.
 Each backstab also has a 20% chance to force a Save vs. Death, at -2 if blinded; on a failed save, the target is either stunned for 1 round or slowed for 2 rounds.
   - **Enervating Strike**: Backstabs halve the victim's Strength and movement rate for 8 rounds if they fail a Save vs. Death at -2 (does not stack, cannot reduce Strength below 1, cannot be re-applied while it's affecting the enemy).
 A subsequent backstab reduces THAC0 by 5, Saving Throws by 1, Armor Class by 2, and forces the target to deal minimum damage.
 Once the strength halving effect runs out, the secondary effects are also dispelled.
 - **Self-concealment**: 5% universal damage resistance and +1 AC.
 Can be taken three times.
 Inspired by NWN.
 Damage resistance is configurable in the preferences file.